apostrophecms/docs/docs/guide/localization/static.md

 Now that there are strings to localize, we need to add JSON files for locales with the strings and their translations.
 For the purposes of our example we will assume we have two locales: `'en'` (English) and `'es'` (Spanish).

-Each locale should get its own JSON file using the locale name, in a `i18n` directory of a module that has internationalization active.
+Each locale should get its own JSON file using the locale name, in a `i18n` subdirectory of a module that has internationalization active.
 Configure that module with the [`i18n` option](/reference/module-api/module-options.md#i18n), such as:

 <AposCodeBlock>
   ```javascript